Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 Cold calling.
 Ugh!
 The mere thought of making an uninvited call on a new prospect—whether in person or on the phone—would strike fear into even some of the most seasoned salespeople.
 But it worked and used to be one of the key ways to drum up new clients in a sales territory.

 What are those changes?
-And what can salespeople and small business owners do to get new clients and battle sales slumps that doesn't involve cold calling?
+And what can salespeople and small business owners do to get new clients and battle sales slumps that don't involve cold calling?

 Time and Space